 Russia and Iran Deepen Technological Cooperation

 The collaborative launch reflects both countries’ desire to push back against geopolitical pressure.
-Local engineers entirely developed Iran's Nahid-2, which boasts an innovative propulsion system that allows for in-orbit altitude adjustments, showcasing domestic progress despite economic obstacles.
+Local engineers developed Iran's Nahid-2 in its entirety, which boasts an innovative propulsion system that enables in-orbit altitude adjustments, showcasing domestic progress despite economic obstacles.

 Did you know?